Phileosopher/commonplace/mind-neurodivergence.md

 Everyone likely possesses at least a *little* of each of these as well, so the classification really has no place for [prejudice](people-discrimination.md).

+- Most people see [aberrant behavior](people-rules-list.md) as something dangerous.
+- Most of the time, there is a very specific place for neurodivergence, and an utterly *terrible* place for it as well.
+- Often, the needs of a neurodivergent are the same as everyone else's, but in differing quantities.

 ## Attention deficit disorder (ADD)

 A hyperactive focus on many things, often with many connections and associations, but with very little refinement of the thoughts.